Demand Generation Playbook for B2B Technology Companies

 - Q1 is entirely about getting the foundation right — ICP definition, messaging, competitive positioning, and building the content engine.
 No channel spend until these are locked.

-- Q2 activates channels in a prioritised sequence: SEO and organic first (highest compound ROI), paid search second (highest intent), social third (trust building), and events fourth (relationship building).
+- Q2 activates channels in a prioritised sequence: SEO and organic first (highest compound ROI), paid search second (highest intent), social third (trust building), and events fourth (relationship building) — and increasingly, AI search visibility delivered by one of the best GEO agencies running alongside traditional SEO.

 - Q3 is where most companies fail because they lack the discipline to cut underperforming channels and double down on what works.
 Rigorous testing and data-driven scaling separate good programmes from great ones.